 - "It is evident that Marine Protected Areas (MPAs) play a significant role in local economic dynamics by generating an overall positive impact.
 The protective measures implemented in these areas substantially contribute to the tourism sector.
-Concerning fishing, the impact of MPAs is diverse and complex to precisely evaluate.
-Nevertheless, feedback from fishermen suggests an overall satisfaction.

-- The main goal of marine protected areas is to improve biodiversity and the status of ecosystems, by contributing to collective well-being.
-The results of this analysis clearly show that this goal is fully achieved, as the most important benefits of protection measures are those associated with biodiversity and ecosystems, and those associated with society and local communities - or, in other words, benefits of collective interest.

-- The positive impacts and associated benefits are often the result of all protection measures, which have a cumulative impact on the quality of ecosystems.

-- To deepen our understanding of the impact of different MPAs, it is recommended to conduct further studies.
+Concerning fishing, additional studies and supplementary data would have enabled a more accurate monetization of impacts.
+Nevertheless, feedback from fishermen suggests an overall satisfaction. - The main goal of MPAs is to improve biodiversity and the state of ecosystems, while contributing to collective well-being.
+The results of this analysis confirm that this objective is largely achieved, with the main benefits of protection measures linked to biodiversity, ecosystems, as well as society and local communities in other words, the benefits of collective interest. - The positive impacts and associated benefits are often the result of all protection measures, which have a cumulative impact on the quality of ecosystems. - To deepen our understanding of the impact of different MPAs, it is recommended to conduct further studies.
 Firstly, exploring mechanisms to better quantify the overall economic benefits of MPAs by assessing direct and indirect outcomes, such as induced jobs and long-term improvement in economic productivity, is recommended.
 Simultaneously, studies on adaptation to protective measures are crucial to understanding how local communities and industries adjust their practices, providing insights to anticipate future needs and maintain long-term economic viability.
 Lastly, a comparative approach between different MPAs would enable the evaluation and identification of the most effective management practices for preservation while supporting sustainable economic activities, thereby offering transferable recommendations for improving conservation policies in other marine regions."